h3rb/ZeroTypes/README.md

 * Indexed
 * ZIndexed

 You also get a slough of string helper functions, super useful macros collected since 1992, and a deep sense of resentment for casting.
 All implemented for Microsoft Visual Studio's kinda wonky interpretation of C++.
+Maybe one day I'll write documentation for all of this, but for now, my best advice is to read the code!